Genymobile/scrcpy/README.md

 #### Power off on close

-To turn the device screen off when closing scrcpy:
+To turn the device screen off when closing `scrcpy`:

 ```bash
 scrcpy --power-off-on-close